fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 <img src="images/kernclass4.png" alt="">

 You can select all the glyphs and delete classes later, or you can select only the glyphs you want to kern.
-You select all the glyphs you want to adjust at the same time, and Fontforge will put them in classes — unless you’re working with different writing systems that you don’t want to kern together (like Latin, Greek, Cyrillic…).
+You select all the glyphs you want to adjust at the same time, and Fontforge will put them in classes &mdash; unless you’re working with different writing systems that you don’t want to kern together (like Latin, Greek, Cyrillic…).

 When you hit the OK button, you get a big window with some parameters on top, two lists of classes, and a matrix below.
 When you select a box in the matrix, you can see how the pair is kerned.